Buy one pair of eyeglasses, get a second pair 50% off!

 What Influences Your Eye Color

 Still, it's possible for a child's eye color to veer away from what their parents have.
 This can happen due to other genetics in the family.
-For instance, a child of parents with brown eyes may have blue eyes if they have grandparents with blue eyes.
+For instance, a child of parents with brown eyes may have blue eyes if their grandparents have blue eyes.

 If you're wondering which side of the family a newborn baby's eyes came from, you may want to wait a few months.
 It's completely normal for a baby's eye color to change and darken over the first few months of their life.
 That's because melanocytes, which are cells in the body that secrete melanin, continue to secrete in the eyes for about six months after birth.